elie605/split-session-tracker/README.md

+// TODO this is outdated
+# WORK IN PROGRESS
 # Auto Split Manager

 Auto Split Manager is an automatic split manager for RuneLite that helps small groups run fair and transparent group sessions.